 Research, Experimentation, and Discovery: Core of Science

 Research, experimentation, and discovery are at the core of all types of science, including data science.
-Dr. Ming kicked off the talk with indicating “one of the powers of doing a lot of rich data work, there's this whole range-- I mean, there's very little in this world that's not an entree into”.
+Dr. Ming kicked off the talk with indicating “one of the powers of doing a lot of rich data work, there’s this whole range– I mean, there’s very little in this world that’s not an entree into”.
 While Dr. Ming provided detailed insights and evidence that pointed to the potential of rich data work during the entire talk, this blog post focuses on the implications and liabilities of bias within gender, names, and ethnic demographics.
 It also covers how bias isn’t solely a data or algorithm problem, it is a human problem.
 The first step to address bias is acknowledging that it exists.

 Do You See the Chameleon?
 The Roots of Bias

 Each one of us has biases and makes assessments based on those biases.
 Dr. Ming uses Johannes Stotter’s Chameleon to point out that “the roots of bias are fundamental and unavoidable”.
 Many people when they see the image, see a chameleon.
-However, the chameleon image consists of two people covered in body paint and are strategically placed to look like a chameleon.
+However, the chameleon image consists of two people covered in body paint and is strategically placed to look like a chameleon.
 In the video clip below, Dr. Ming indicates

 “I cannot make an unbiased AI.
 There are no unbiased rats in the world.
 In a very basic sense, these systems are making decisions on their uncertainty, and the only rational way to do that is to act the best we can given the data.
 The problem is when you refuse to acknowledge there’s a problem with our bias and actually do something about it.
 And we have this tremendous amount of evidence that there is a serious problem, and it’s holding, not just small things back.
 But as I’m going to get to later, it’s holding us back from a transformed world, one that I think anyone can selfishly celebrate.”